I-10 west closed in Lake Charles closed for vehicle crash

 Lake Charles Police are asking motorists to avoid I-10 between mile markers 31 & 32 (both directions) while they respond to a vehicle crash. pic.twitter.com/zAOfyVfLAR— KPLC (@KPLC7News) November 6, 2022

 The crash happened shortly before 4:30 p.m.
-No injuries have been reported.
+Hours later, eastbound lanes of I-10 opened.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.